-“That’s no fun, living in a bone house.”
+“That’s no fun, living in a charnel house.”
 He stopped speaking and looked directly into my eyes, as though to make me pay attention.

 I looked away.
 It was hot on this beach.
 Too hot.
 I wiped the sweat off my brow.
-Why would anyone think sunbathing in this heat pleasant.
+Why would anyone think sunbathing in this heat was pleasant?

 “It’s hard to move forward,” I finally answered, meeting his gaze.
 “You’re my only son.”

 “I get it.
 But now it’s time to let go.
 It’s time to move on.
 When we next meet, I want to see you a cheerful man.
 It’s time to laugh again.”

 “Laugh?
 You’re kidding me, right?
 That would dishonor your memory.”

 “Don’t be ridiculous!
 Dishonor me?
 Give me a break!
 Don’t worry about me.
 I’m doing just fine.
 I’m worried about you.
 Since I died, you’ve stopped using your eyes.”